Lauchlin Fields

 Creator of The Sip Collective

-Lauchlin Fields is a visionary storyteller, cultural strategist, and founder of LF Voices Collective—the creative engine behind The Sip Collective.
-With more than two decades of experience across journalism, cultural preservation, and community-centered storytelling, her work is rooted in the belief that stories can connect us, shape identity, and spark change.
+Lauchlin Fields is a Mississippi-based storyteller and strategist and the founder of LF Voices Collective, the studio behind The Sip Collective.
+With nearly 20 years of experience across journalism, cultural storytelling, and community engagement, her work focuses on how stories can better connect people to each other and to the places they live.

-She began her career as a local news and features reporter and later collaborated with artist H.C.
-Porter on Blues at Home, documenting the oral histories of Mississippi’s blues musicians for a multimedia exhibit and book.
-She founded The ‘Sip magazine to celebrate Mississippi’s people and places through rich, human-centered storytelling.
+She began her career as a local news reporter and later collaborated with artist H.C.
+Porter on Blues at Home, documenting the oral histories of Mississippi blues musicians through a multimedia exhibit and book.
+In 2014, she founded The ‘Sip magazine to tell deeper, more human stories about Mississippi’s people and places.

 Why I Built LF Voices Collective